 Welcome to the Energy Finance Discussion Group (EFDG) Web Page.

-Please put 7:30 AM - 9:00 AM, Tuesday June 13th, on your calendar for the next Energy Finance Discussion Group breakfast.
+Please put 7:30 AM - 9:00 AM, Tuesday November 14th, on your calendar for the next Energy Finance Discussion Group breakfast.

 EFDG will meet at the Denver Athletic Club (DAC) in the Grand Ballroom.
 DAC is located at 1325 Glenarm Place.
-As the DAC will require a final head count by the Friday morning preceding our Tuesday event anyone interested in attending will need to register by Thursday afternoon (June 8th).
+As the DAC will require a final head count by the Friday morning preceding our Tuesday event anyone interested in attending will need to register by Thursday afternoon (November 9th).
 There will be a very significant increase in the cost of registering after Thursday, so please do sign up before this deadline.